Inix3K/TinTin/README.md

 Copy git repo into .tt folder (this will allow you to copy files from the repo and allow manual overwrite of local files)
 * cp -r TinTin .tt

-Copy .profile to home directory and initialize it
+Copy .profile to home directory and initialize it.
+This adds aliases to connect to TMUX (explained below).
 * cp .tt/scripts/.profile ~/
 * . .profile